meeshkan/hmt/README.md

 ############# something here ##############
 ```

-In the console log above, we see several nifty features of Meeshkan:
+From this short example, we've already seen the main features of Meeshkan:

-1. The tests pass.
-Meeshkan has fetched a mock version of stripe and used it for our integration test.
+1. The tests are run against a mock version of Stripe that Meeshkan fetches in the background.
-1. We use Meeshkan to control how the API behaves.
+1. The mock API's behavior can change on a per-test basis.
 For example, we tell it to return a successful response for one test and a failure response for two others.
-1. The console gives us information about API coverage, meaning the additional tests we would need to write to have tested the most common outcomes.
-Here, we are missing the test for a `no_network` outcome, and Meeshkan lets us know.
+1. The console gives us information about API coverage.
+Here, we're alerted that we're missing the test for a `no_network` outcome, and Meeshkan lets us know.

 Behind the scenes, Meeshkan spins up a tiny server that is responsible for mocking the Stripe API.
 You can start this server from the command line like so: